remcovrinzen/web-icon-scraper/README.md

 # web-icon-scraper
-Python Web Scraper which retrieves icons from websites
+Python Web Scraper which retrieves favicons from websites